 How does a hormone balance test work?

-Hormone levels are typically measured through small samples of blood, urine, and/or saliva.
-Depending on what symptoms you experience, these samples will be evaluated by a lab to measure a variety of hormones, including:
+Saliva, urine, and/or blood tests are the most common method for testing a patient’s hormone levels.
+You’ll usually only need to provide a few small samples.
+Then, depending on what symptoms you experience, these samples will be evaluated by a lab to measure a variety of hormones, including:

 - Thyroid stimulating hormone, T4, and T3